TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/01_lesson/lab.md

 ## Lab

 1. Create a class, `Color`.
-2. Instantiate a few colors.
+2. Instantiate at least 3 colors.
-3. Add attributes of r, g, b to those instances.
+3. Add attributes of r, g, and b to those instances.
 4. Create a function, `add_color`, which takes in two colors and returns a color that is the average of the two reds, greens, and blues.